Frequently Asked Questions:

 Q: What to do if I can't find a good beading program for PC's

-A: I do have a list of PC bead software sites on my Links page, although I am totally unfamiliar with PC's and which ones would be the best programs.
-I did not use a bead program in any of my books.
+A: Take a look at a bead software program such as BeadTool which if use now.
+I did not use a bead program in my first 4 gooks.
 I made up my own graph paper...below is how I did it:

 Just use a simple work processing program that allows you to draw circles and also has a good selection of colors.